briancgx/Calculadora/README.md

 # Calculator
-This is my first HTML - CSS - JS project.
+This is my first HTML + CSS + JS project.

+This calculator is only capable to complete basic operations.